Run a new Machine

 --autostart=false

-If you define more than one service on the Machine, and also use one or both of these flags, it applies to both the services in the Machine config.
+If you define more than one service on the Machine, and also use one or both of these flags, the setting applies to all the services.

 By default, when a Machine is stopped, its file system is reset using its config and Docker image, and it sits ready to be started again.
-Use the --rm flag to cause the Machine to instead be removed.
+Use the --rm flag to cause the Machine to instead be destroyed when it stops.

 Mount a Fly Volume